Getting Started guide

 check that email to saved value "newEmail" and "<regular expression>" in subject was received

-If you need to render the message in the browser of the same mobile device (Android only) where you test your app of website (if tested in a device), e.g. - when validating a sign up test case, or just want to see how it looks on a small screen, you can mention this in the action like so:
+If you need to render the message in the browser of the same mobile device where you test your app or website (if tested on a mobile device), e.g. - when validating a sign up test case, or just want to see how it looks on a small screen, you can mention this in the action like so:

 check that email to "<random-user>@testrigor-mail.com" and "Confirm" in subject was received and show in mobile